NOOBBITS/NOOBBITS/README.md

 💻 &nbsp;I'm currently working on improving my DSA, development(web/app) skills, ML.\
 🎓&nbsp;I'm currently enrolled B.E.
 Computer Science(2nd year) in BITS Pilani, Hyderabad.\
 🌱 &nbsp;I'm on track for learning more about ML, quant and want to integrate these tech advancements to solve daily life problems.\
-✍️ &nbsp;In my free time, I read about new things(finance/ philosophy/ human psychology/ Indian History are jam).\
+✍️ &nbsp;In my free time, I read about new things).\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics(will love to have it :))!\
 ✉️ &nbsp;You can email me at rishabhmitttal7781@gmail.com or message me via LinkedIn.
 I'll try to respond as soon as possible!\
 📄 &nbsp;You can check my [Resume] for more details about work experience.